starterTree/starterTree/README.md

 * Linux system (not yet tested on windows)
-* Python3  (only if you do not use the binarie in release section)
+* Python3  (only if you do not use the binary in release section)

 ### Installation